Solomon Schechter: Legacy

 Schechter's name is synonymous with the findings of the Cairo Geniza.
 He placed the JTSA on an institutional footing strong enough to endure for over a century.
 He became identified as the foremost personality of Conservative Judaism and is regarded as its founder.
 A network of Conservative Jewish day schools is named in his honor, as well as a summer camp in Olympia, Washington.
 There are several dozen Solomon Schechter Day Schools across the United States and Canada.

-His daughter Ruth was married to the South African Jewish politician Morris Alexander from 1907 to 1935.
+His daughter Ruth wed South African Jewish politician Morris Alexander on June 10,1907.
+They were married until 1935, when her radicalism and infidelity resulted in the couple's separation.